-- Set the max gain to a lower value.

-- If possible, open the aperture.

-- Reduce sharpness in the image, under Video > Image > Appearance.
+- Set the max gain to a lower value. - If there is an Aperture slider, move it towards Open. - Reduce sharpness in the image, under Video > Image > Appearance.

 Maximize the details in an image

 If you maximize the details in an image, the bitrate will probably increase and you might get a reduced frame rate.